sschwindt/hydro-informatics/docs/source/numerics/tm-gaia.rst

 Mandatory files
 ---------------

-The following files are mand atory to simulate morphodynamics:
+The following files are mandatory to simulate morphodynamics:

 -  the steering files for GAIA and the hydrodynamic module    (e.g. `T2D <https://hydro-informatics.github.io/telemac2d.html>`__ or    `T3D <https://hydro-informatics.github.io/telemac3d.html>`__)